 TGbe editor: Please modify the 2nd paragraph in this subclause as shown below:

-For a non-AP MLD to perform multi-link (re)setup with an AP MLD, the non-AP MLD and the AP MLD shall exchange (Re)Association Request/Response frames and shall follow MLD (re)association procedure as described in 11.3 (STA/MLD authentication and association).
-[CID 1027]
+For a non-AP MLD to perform multi-link (re)setup with an AP MLD, the non-AP MLD and the AP MLD shall exchange (Re)Association Request/Response frames and shall follow the MLD (re)association procedure as described in 11.3 (STA/MLD authentication and association).
+When the (Re)Association Request frame and the (Re)Association Response frame both carry a Multi-Link element, the association is for a multi-link (re)setup.
+Otherwise the association is not for a multi-link (re)setup.[CID 1027]

 6.3.7.3.2 Semantics of the service primitive[CID 1027]